kdpuvvadi/blog/_posts/2023-10-28-pihole-gravity-troubleshoot.md

 [✗] DNS resolution is not available
 ```

 Let's continue this tomorrow.
-Wifi still works for the wife.
+Wi-Fi still works for the wife.
 So, no urgency from that end.
 I can still add domains manually.

 ## Day 2